Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.chemspot.Chemspot.md

 Looks for mentions of chemicals and molecule names using [Chemspot](https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/resources/chemspot/chemspot) .

-**This module is experimental.**

 ## Description

- *Chemspot* runs Chemspot on the sections content, then creates an annotation for each chemical mention in the layer <a href="#targetLayerName" class="param">targetLayerName</a> .
-Each annotation will have the feature <a href="#chemTypeFeatureName" class="param">chemTypeFeatureName</a> set to the chemical mention type, and one feature for each type of identifier.
+ *Chemspot* runs Chemspot on the sections content, then creates an annotation for each chemical mention in the layer <a href="#targetLayer" class="param">targetLayer</a> .
+Each annotation will have the feature <a href="#chemTypeFeature" class="param">chemTypeFeature</a> set to the chemical mention type, and one feature for each type of identifier.

 ## Snippet